Get to Know Your Presenter

 Doug LaBelle, LCSW, ICGC-II, CEAP, Kenosha, WI

-Andrew J. Schreier is an Independent Clinical Supervisor, Clinical Substance Abuse Counselor, and Licensed Professional Counselor.
-He is currently a Clinical Supervisor at Waukesha Comprehensive Treatment Center that provides medicated-assisted treatment for individuals with opioid dependency.
-Mr. Schreier also works at New Life Resources, Inc. that provides individual counseling/therapy, children and adolescent services, couples/marital counseling, step/blended families, group therapy, addiction counseling, psychological testing, and consultation.
-In over fifteen years of counseling experience, he has worked in group home, halfway house, residential, medicated-assisted treatment, and outpatient treatment settings working with a variety of addictions.
-Mr. Schreier is the author of “Addiction & Recovery” and ongoing podcast entitled “Talking Addiction & Recovery.”
+Andrew J. Schreier is an Independent Clinical Supervisor, Clinical Substance Abuse Counselor, Licensed Professional Counselor, Board Approved Clinical Consultant, and International Certified Gambling Counselor – II.
+Mr. Schreier graduated from Ottawa University with a Master’s Degree in Counseling and Bachelor’s Degree in Psychology and Human Services.
+He is the Wisconsin Clinical Coordinator for Community Medical Services that provides medicated-assisted treatment for individuals with opioid use disorder.
+He provides oversight and guidance for all clinical and behavioral health services.
+Mr. Schreier also works at New Life Resources, Inc. that provides individual counseling/therapy, children and adolescent services, couples/marital counseling, group therapy, and consultation.
+Experience over the years includes working in a group home, halfway house, residential, medicated-assisted treatment, and outpatient treatment settings.
+He presents on various topics related to substance use, mental health, gambling, clinical supervision, ethics, and various other topics to statewide and national audiences.
+Mr. Schreier is the host of “Talking Addiction & Recovery” Podcast.

 James Schreier, Ph.D., SPHR, Beyond the Far Cliffs, West Allis, WI